 Houston Eye Associates (HEA) is the largest ophthalmology practice in the United States, with approximately sixty clinics in twenty-eight locations around Houston.
 HEA’s headquarter alone sees well over one thousand clients every day, of which the majority are over the age of sixty.
 This is a major demographic for possible hearing loss.

 HEA has an onsite hearing center led by Dr. Carrie Raz (Doctor of Audiology).
 Her objectives for the hearing center are twofold: to improve access to hearing healthcare for HEA clients and to improve the success of her hearing center.
 The two objectives are not mutually exclusive.

-Dr. Raz ran the pilot from December of 2017 to March of 2018 (approximately three full months) where she evaluated incorporating a QuickTest into an HEA-affiliated ophthalmology clinic workflow.
+Dr. Raz ran the pilot from December 2017 to March of 2018 (approximately three full months), where she evaluated incorporating a QuickTest into an HEA-affiliated ophthalmology clinic workflow.
 Here is how the hearing test was administered during the eye exam:

 Pre-appointment: Patients were notified via a personalized letter from the Ophthalmologist that an optional QuickTest would be available during their scheduled eye exam.

 In-appointment: In the preliminary consultation with the technician, a QuickTest was offered to the patients (voluntary).
 Those who agreed were given the QuickTest and shown results.
 Patients who presented with potential hearing loss were given the option for a referral to the hearing center for a follow-up hearing appointment where a more detailed assessment could be performed.

 Post-appointment: Dr. Raz reached out to those who expressed interest and who presented with some possible hearing loss (qualified contacts) to schedule a hearing appointment.
 She tracked appointments and hearing aid sales.

 Here are the results for three months in a single clinic:

 Appointments Executed: 13*